TehBrian/projutil-node/README.md

 # projutil
-A CLI tool which generates and updates projects from templates.
+A CLI tool which generates and updates project files.

 [Discord](https://chat.tehbrian.xyz)